alli94/allison-writes-code/README.md

+# Allison Writes Code (a blog and portfolio of sorts)
 Learning how to build my own responsive website using html, css, a sprinkling of javascript, and figuring out how to use a crm for easier blog hosting.
 Nunjucks is intense at first (ahaha many